Materials-Consortia/OPTIMADE/optimade.rst

      # Filtering

-     filter : full OPTiMaDe filter strings
+     filter : full OPTIMADE filter strings
      filter-fragment : segments of filter strings, or filter strings that uses, e.g., "..." so they would not pass a validation. filter-op : operators and keywords in the filtering language ere : regex on ere form
      pcre : regex on pcre form

-     # OPTiMaDe concepts
+     # OPTIMADE concepts

-     entry : names of type of resources served via OPTiMaDe pertaining to data in a database. property : data item that pertains to an entry. val : value examples that properties can be.
+     entry : names of type of resources served via OPTIMADE pertaining to data in a database. property : data item that pertains to an entry. val : value examples that properties can be.
            :val: is ONLY used when referencing values of actual properties, i.e., information that pertains to the database.